 morning pickles

-After my recent pickle-making experiment (see earlier below) I visited my friends Reika and Jesse at En Japanese Brasserie, one of my favorite Japanese restaurants in New York.
-Jesse ordered their oshinko -- pickles, a.k.a. cured vegetables -- and gave me a try.
+After my recent pickle-making experiment (see earlier below) I visited my friend Reika at En Japanese Brasserie, one of my favorite Japanese restaurants in New York.
+We ordered their oshinko -- pickles, a.k.a. cured vegetables -- and gave me a try.
 They tasted fantastic -- Chinese cabbage, cucumbers, carrots and turnips lightly cured to enhance the natural flavors.
 Mine, well, paled by comparison.
 How did the chef make them, I wondered?
-"Not the chef," Jesse answered, but Miki, one of the servers who doubles as En's official pickle maker.
+"Not the chef," Reika answered, but Miki, one of the servers who doubles as En's official pickle maker.
 Naturally, I had to have a chat with her.

 I found Miki a couple of days later in the back of the kitchen, her arms elbow deep in a bucket of what looked like wet sawdust.
 "Nuka zuke," she explained -- rice bran pickles.
 The bucket held nuka doco, as the mix of rice bran, salt, water, red chilies and beer ("my secret ingredient") is called.
 It smelled like yeasty dough.
 Inside the brownish goop were whole carrots, cucumbers, turnips and Chinese cabbage.
 Miki fished out the vegetables as she mixed the nuka doco, which she has to take care of daily, the pickle version of a Chia Pet.